kirstymcnaught/OptiKeyWiki/User-Guide.md

 ![Alpha key](http://juliussweetland.github.io/OptiKey/images/Key_Alpha_Up.png)

-If you want diacritical letters or currency symbols select the Menu key and then the diacritic key (#1 in the screenshot below the menu key) or currency key (#2 in the screenshot below the menu key);
+If you want diacritical letters or currency symbols select the Menu key and then the diacritic key (#1 on the menu keyboard) or currency key (#2 on the menu keyboard);

 ![Menu key](http://juliussweetland.github.io/OptiKey/images/Key_Menu_Up.png)